TeamBrot/client/CONTRIBUTING.md

 ## Style

 Please use govet and gofmt to check your code style.
+Please run `go test` to check that all tests still pass.

 ## Code of conduct